History Files

 c.3900 BC

 The city thoroughly absorbs Sumer's material culture and soon begins using it with an Elamite twist.
-The bevelled-rim bowl begins appearing across a wide geographical area in Iran, and the city of Anshan now emerges in the Elamite highlands as a rival urban centre, having been occupied for at least a couple of centuries.
+The bevelled-rim bowl begins appearing across a wide geographical area in Iran, and the city of Anshan now emerges in the Elamite highlands as a rival urban centre, having been occupied for at least a couple of centuries, and perhaps a millennium.

 c.3100 - 2700 BC